Our Mission, Vision, and Identity

 - Messiah educators are often sought by local, regional and national journalists for their commentary and expertise.
 Recent examples include coverage in the Associated Press, Christian Science Monitor, Christianity Today, Chronicle of Higher Education, Inside Higher Ed, Investor's Business Daily, Philadelphia Inquirer and Washington Post.

-- Messiah College has earned the Carnegie Foundation for the Advancement of Teaching’s prestigious Community Engagement Classification for curricular engagement and outreach and partnerships.
+- Messiah University has earned the Carnegie Foundation for the Advancement of Teaching’s prestigious Community Engagement Classification for curricular engagement and outreach and partnerships.

 - The Agapé Center for Service and Learning cultivates experiences with community partners to prepare individuals for lifelong service.
 In 2014-2015, an estimated 98.6% of the graduating class participated in some form of community service through the Agapé Center.